 When do tickets go on sale?

-Coach package tickets go on sale first at 6pm BST on Thursday 6th October.
+Coach package tickets go on sale first at 6pm BST on Thursday the 3rd of October.
 As a green initiative, Glastonbury offer 15,000 people wanting to go by coach first dibs at tickets.
 You will need to select a departure point when you get through to the landing page, but won’t be given a date or time till closer to the festival date.

 Do I need to register?